imraju007/scroll-me-up-button/readme.txt

 == Changelog ==

 = 1.0.0 =
-This is the initial release of Scroll Me up Button.
+-This is the initial release of Scroll Me up Button.

+= 1.0.1 =
+-Added Icon With Text Feature
+-Added Preview in Dashboard
+-Added more than 25+ Icons